Georgia

 Monthly Usage

-Griffin's energy comes from Nuclear, Natural Gas, Coal, Solar, and Hydroelectric.
-Nuclear is the largest source of electricity, providing 36% of Griffin's energy.
-Natural Gas is the second largest source, making up 35%.
-Coal provides 21% of the energy in Griffin.
+Griffin's energy comes from Natural Gas, Nuclear, Coal, Solar, Hydroelectric, and Petroleum.
+Natural Gas is the largest source of electricity, providing 37% of Griffin's energy.
+Nuclear is the second largest source, making up 35%.
+Coal provides 18% of the energy in Griffin.
 Solar provides 6% of the energy in Griffin.
 Hydroelectric provides 2% of the energy in Griffin.
+Petroleum provides 1% of the energy in Griffin.

 Nuclear